anmolshah80/rmtdev/README.md

 - Use the `useMemo` hook to _memoize_ the sorted _search results,_ and recompute only when either the **job list** array changes or the **sorting method** is updated
 - Use the `Context API` to create a `BookmarksContext` that wraps the `App` component, exposing the method to add _job ids_ in _bookmarks_
 - Save the bookmarked _job ids_ to `localStorage`
+- Create a generic `useLocalStorage` custom hook in `lib/hooks.ts` that takes in _key_ and _initialValue_ as arguments and saves the data in `localStorage`
+- Create a generic `useJobItems` custom hook in `lib/hooks.ts` that takes in _ids_ as an argument and runs concurrent queries to fetch the data for the number of job ids present in the _ids_ array
+- Populate the job items fetched using `useJobItems` hook in `BookmarksPopover` component